Tuition & Fees

 Some college-credit classes require an additional course fee for supplies.
 These may be found in the Class Schedule online on eSTORM.

 A Student Identification Card is available free of charge to all students enrolled in a credit or Adult Basic Education course.
 ID cards will be issued by the Department of Public Safety at the Belleville or Sam Wolf Granite City campuses, or by the Student Development Office at the Red Bud Campus.
 Student ID cards contain confidential information and should be safeguarded.
 In the event that a card is lost, a replacement ID card may be made available for a $25 fee.
-Contact the Business Office for additional information.
+Contact the Student Accounts Office for additional information.

 Official SWIC transcripts may be requested from Enrollment Services, provided financial obligations to the college have been fulfilled.